The Prince of Peace — Isaiah 9:6

 You cannot understand Isaiah 9:6 by reading it alone.
 You have to read chapters 7 through 9 together.
 These three chapters are one connected story.

-King Ahaz ruled the Southern Kingdom (Judah).
-To the north, Syria and Israel/Ephraim had formed an alliance to overthrow Ahaz and put their own puppet king in his place (Isaiah 7:1–6).
+Here is what was happening.
+King Ahaz ruled the Southern Kingdom (Judah, with its capital Jerusalem).
+To the north, two nations—Syria (capital Damascus) and Israel/Ephraim (capital Samaria)—had formed an alliance.
+They wanted to overthrow Ahaz and put their own puppet king in his place (Isaiah 7:1–6).
 On top of that, the massive Assyrian army was sweeping through the region, destroying everything in its path.

 2.2 — The Sign-Children of Isaiah

-• Isaiah 7:14 — Immanuel.
+Isaiah 7:14 — Immanuel.
 A young woman would give birth to a child named “Immanuel,” which means “God is with us.”
+This was a sign to Ahaz that Yahuah would protect Judah.
 Nobody claims the child literally is God.
-The name describes what Yahuah is doing — being present with His people.
+The name describes what Yahuah is doing—being present with His people.

-• Isaiah 8:1–4 — Maher-Shalal-Hash-Baz.
-Isaiah’s own son received this name, meaning “The spoil speeds, the prey hastens.”
-Nobody claims the child literally is the spoil.
+Isaiah 8:1–4 — Maher-Shalal-Hash-Baz.
+Isaiah’s own son received this name, which means “The spoil speeds, the prey hastens.”
+It was a sign that Damascus and Samaria would fall to Assyria before the child could even talk.
+Again, nobody claims the child literally is the spoil.
 The name describes what Yahuah is about to do.

 2.3 — Isaiah 9:6 in Four Translations